 - National diagnostic testing company in a multi-year investigation of the company's referral arrangements with physicians by the US Department of Justice, Office of the Inspector General for the US Department of Health & Human Services, and state office of the attorney general.

 - Boards of directors and C-Suite executives in designing corrective action plans and navigating high-stakes criminal and civil actions, including managing legal, financial, and reputational risks.

 - A major defense procurement company in an ongoing civil False Claims Act (FCA) qui tam suit brought on behalf of the federal government and alleging hundreds of millions of dollars in damages.

 - Life sciences companies in complex regulatory disputes with state and federal Medicare agencies, including active suspensions and threatened debarment and civil monetary penalties.

 - Bristol-Myers Squibb and Sanofi in two federal False Claims Act (FCA) qui tam suits and multiple state attorney general actions concerning the promotion of the pharmaceutical drug PLAVIX®.

 - J.D., Georgetown University Law Center, 2016, magna cum laude, Order of the Coif

 - Sc.B., Brown University, 2010

 - District of Columbia

-- United States Court of Appeals, Sixth Circuit, The Honorable Eric L. Clay
+- U.S. Court of Appeals for the Sixth Circuit, The Honorable Eric L. Clay